20+ IT Cover Letter Examples for Information Technology Jobs

 ---|

-Dear Ms Fitzpatrick,
+Dear Ms Fitzpatrick, Dear Joanne, |

-See the difference?
+Notice the difference?

-Why use a name?
+So why should you use a name?

 According to brain scans and imaging science which your tech background will allow you to understand better than I ever could, people love hearing their own names.

-That means—
+This means—

-Can’t find their name after looking everywhere?
+Still can’t find their name after searching everywhere?

 Use something like Dear Hiring Manager.
 It’s neutral and still way more effective than To Whom It May Concern.